Ligon Middle School (North Carolina): Demographics

 After the racial integration period, Ligon heavily promoted diversity, which is still part of its goal.
 As of 2007, there were 157 Asian students (~15%), 376 African-American students (~36%), 496 White students (~47%), and 17 Hispanic students (~1%).
 In addition, students' differences in income and class are shown by the 24% of the school which gets reduced price or free lunches.

 A large number of its NC state-identified academically gifted students go on to Enloe High School.

 Admissions

 In the 2008–09 school year, only 34% of applicants received admission.

-Chapters

-Ligon belongs to multiple school related organizations.
-Among them are: